snowplow/snowplow/docs/05_setting_up_amazon_elastic_mapreduce.md

 ![Name new S3 bucket to house analysis](/snowplow/snowplow/raw/master/docs/images/emr-guide/install-cli-14.PNG)

+### Setup SSH

+Now that you have configured the Ruby client, the last thing to do before you can run a Hive interactive session is setup SSH.
+This process looks different, depending on whether you using a Mac / Linux or PC.

 #### SSH Setup: for Mac and Linux

 * Navigate to your `.PEM` file in the command line tool and set the permissions on the file as below:

 ![Fix permissions on .PEM file](/snowplow/snowplow/raw/master/docs/images/emr-guide/mac-ssh-1.tiff)

 #### SSH Setup: for Windows